profrobwells/first-llm-classifier/docs/bulk-prompts.md

 # Bulk prompts

 Our reusable prompting function is pretty cool.
-But requesting answers one by one across a big dataset could take a long time.
+But requesting answers one by one across a big dataset could take forever.
 And it could cost us money to hit the Groq API so many times.

-One solution is to submit your requests in batches and then get the answers back from the LLM in bulk.
+One solution is to submit your requests in batches and then ask the LLM to return its responses in bulk.

 A common way to do that is to prompt the LLM to return its responses in JSON, a JavaScript data format that is easy to work with in Python.
 So, we start by adding the built-in `json` library to our imports.